P-p-H-d/mlib/README.md

 ##### M\_IF\_EMPTY(cond)(action\_if\_true, action\_if\_false)

-Return the pre-processing token 'action_if_true' if 'cond' is empty, action\_if\_false otherwise (meaning it is evaluated at macro processing stage, not at compiler stage). cond shall be 0 or 1.
+Return the pre-processing token 'action\_if\_true' if 'cond' is empty, action\_if\_false otherwise (meaning it is evaluated at macro processing stage, not at compiler stage).

+cond shall be a preprocessing constant equal to 0 or 1.
 (You should use M\_bool to convert this parameter otherwise).

 ##### M\_PARENTHESIS\_P(expression)